 17 Aug Exam results in – off to art college?

-higher art and design As A level and higher art and design results come in thick and fast now, some of you will be lucky enough to know that you’ve secured a place at art college if you’ve a conditional offer.
-Some of you in Scotland might be staying on to sixth year to do advanced higher art.
+Higher art and design As A level and higher art and design results come in thick and fast now, some of you will be lucky enough to know that you’ve secured a place at art college if you have a conditional offer.
+Some of you in Scotland might be staying on to the sixth year to do advanced higher art.
 Others will be off to your local further education college to do an art foundation course or similar.

 But those of you who haven’t got plans, please download and read our FREE eBook ‘What to do if you don’t get in’ – this short 5 page eBook covers practical advice on what you should do if you want to apply again.
 We recommend that to get the most out of this eBook that you buy it as soon as you hear that you’ve not been accepted at art college.